-Peloton has recalled its Tread and Tread Plus treadmills while its CEO also issued a public apology admitting that the company was wrong to fight the U.S. Consumer Product Safety Commission’s (CPSC) request that it recall the treadmills after one child died and 70 others were injured by the exercise machines.
+Peloton has recalled its Tread and Tread Plus treadmills while its CEO also issued a public apology admitting that the company was wrong to fight the U.S. Consumer Product Safety Commission’s (CPSC) request that it recall the treadmills after one child died and the exercise machines injured 70 others.
 According to a CNN news report, about 125,000 treadmills are included in this recall.
 When CPSC issued a warning about the treadmills’ dangers last month, Peloton took the unusual step of refusing to recall them.

 The Danger of Injuries and Fatalities

 The company’s CEO John Foley issued a statement this week saying Peloton “made a mistake” in its initial response to CPSC’s request.
 He said: “We should have engaged more productively with them from the outset.
 For that, I apologize.”
-CPSC’s acting chairman Robert Adler said the announcement was the result of “three weeks of intense negotiation and effort.”
+CPSC’s acting chairman Robert Adler said the announcement resulted from “three weeks of intense negotiation and effort.”
 This recall covers the $4,295 Tread Plus as well as the less-expensive Tread, which costs $2,495.
 Peloton took both machines off its website on Wednesday, May 5.

-This reversal comes a little over two weeks after CPSC issued an urgent alert for the machine’s users saying it was aware at the time of at least 39 accidents involving the Tread Plus including multiple reports of children becoming entrapped, pinned and pulled under the machine.
+This reversal comes a little over two weeks after CPSC issued an urgent alert for the machine’s users saying it was aware of at least 39 accidents involving the Tread Plus, including multiple reports of children becoming entrapped, pinned and pulled under the machine.

 Product Manufacturers’ Responsibility

-While it is good news that Peloton has admitted its mistake and has issued the recall, the delay in doing so left customers, especially young children, in grave danger.
+While it is good news that Peloton has admitted its mistake and issued the recall, the delay left customers, especially young children, in grave danger.
 Peloton’s initial response was outrageous, to say the least.
 Our thoughts and prayers go out to families whose children were severely injured by these treadmills.
 In one case, a child suffered traumatic brain injuries.

-If you or a loved one has been injured by these dangerous products, it is important that you contact an experienced product defect lawyer to explore your legal rights and options.
-You may be able to receive compensation for losses including medical expenses, lost income, pain and suffering and emotional distress.
+If these dangerous products have injured you or a loved one, it is important that you contact an experienced product defect lawyer to explore your legal rights and options.
+You may be able to receive compensation for losses, including medical expenses, lost income, pain and suffering and emotional distress.